TV-Rename/Website/_manual/options.md

 _Default:_ _**Un-ticked**_

-The next four items affect how TV&nbsp;Rename creates folders in your Media Library and recognises seasons when searching.
+The next four items affect how TV&nbsp;Rename creates folders in your media library and recognises seasons when searching.

 The "Leading 0 on Season Numbers" tick-box simply tells TV&nbsp;Rename to use "Season 01"  instead of "Season 1" etc. when creating new folders.